duranta-project/openairinterface5g/doc/gNB_frequency_setup.md

 ## Determining the ARFCN value for `absoluteFrequencySSB` and `dl_absoluteFrequencyPointA`

-Follow these steps to find the ARFCN values for `absoluteFrequencySSB`, `dl_absoluteFrequencyPointA`, `initialDLBWPlocationAndBandwidth`, and `initialULBWPlocationAndBandwidth`:
+Follow these steps to find the ARFCN values for `absoluteFrequencySSB` and `dl_absoluteFrequencyPointA`:
 1. Convert RU center frequency to ARFCN value
     * Example tool: [5G NR ARFCN Calculator](https://5g-tools.com/5g-nr-arfcn-calculator/)
     * Input the center frequency of the RU (in MHz) into the tool to calculate the ARFCN value.